manuelbl/SwissQRBill.NET/README.md

 Open-source .NET library to generate Swiss QR bills (jointly developed with the [Java version](https://github.com/manuelbl/SwissQRBill)).

 Try it yourself and [create a QR bill](https://www.codecrete.net/qrbill).
-The code for this demonstration (Angular UI and RESTful service) can be found on [GitHub](https://github.com/manuelbl/SwissQRBillDemo) as well.
+The code for the demo app (Angular UI and RESTful service) can be found on [GitHub](https://github.com/manuelbl/SwissQRBillDemo) as well.

 ## Introduction